jon-jacky/PyModel/README.md

 Code and documents are copyright (C) 2009-2013, Jonathan Jacky.

+This repository contains a
+<a href="https://jon-jacky.github.io/PyModel/www">web site</a>
+of HTML pages about PyModel.

 Revised May 2013 (notes about zlorb fork added Jul 2021, Feb 2022)